mossmatters/BIOL6302/Week9_ACE/README.md

 ### Exercise
 Look through the characters and trees and see if you can find a scenario where the likelihoods of the two models are substantially different.
 Are the character state probabilities at ancestral nodes different between the two models?

+# Part 2: The Comparative Method

+Follow the tutorial on the comparative method in the R shiny app here: https://mossmatters.shinyapps.io/Phylo_Comp_Methods_Shiny/